What Is CBD Oil? Our Ultimate Guide

 In the late 1960s the mysteries of cannabinoids, including CBD, began to unfold as researchers discovered the role of the human endocannabinoid system in maintaining good health.
 We’ll discuss this in more detail shortly.

-Today, CBD oil is available to most people in the United States and research into CBD’s effects on the human body has ramped up substantially.
-Modern technology has provided methods of refining and isolating CBD and even increasing the bioavailability of CBD oil through technologies such as nanoemulsions, which make CBD water-soluble and increase its potency.
+Today, CBD oil is available to most people in the United States, and research into the effects of CBD on the human body has ramped up substantially.
+Modern technology has provided methods of refining and isolating hemp-derived CBD and even increasing the bioavailability of CBD oil through technologies such as nanoemulsions, which make CBD water-soluble and increase its potency.

 The demand for CBD is growing so quickly that sales are expected to surpass $1 billion by 2020.

 This product is not for use by or sale to persons under the age of 18.
 This product should be used only as directed on the label.
 It should not be used if you are pregnant or nursing.
-Consult with a physician before use if you have a serious medical condition or use prescription medications.
+Consult with your doctor before use if you have a serious medical condition or use prescription medications.
 A doctor’s advice should be sought before using this and any supplemental dietary product.
-These statements have not been evaluated by the FDA.
+These statements have not been medically reviewed or evaluated by the Food and Drug Administration and are not FDA approved.
 This product is not intended to diagnose, treat, cure or prevent any disease.

-This guide contains information that will help you make educated decisions about why and how to use CBD oil.
+This guide contains information that will help people make educated decisions about why and how to use CBD oil.
 It is not intended to provide medical advice.

 It’s important that the reader seek the advice of a qualified medical professional who is well versed in CBD education before beginning use.